Accessibility settings

 If you are not sure if you are registered to vote, you can call us on 01684 272025.

-Postal voting – will the changes to voter ID affect me?
+Postal voting – will I need to provide voter ID?

-Postal voters will not be affected and will be issued with their postal ballot papers as usual.
+Postal voters are not affected by the voter ID requirements and will be issued with their postal ballot papers as usual.

 Proxy voting – will my proxy need to provide photo ID when voting on my behalf?